 We’ve listed 10 things to do & 4 things NOT to do when it rains.

-We’ve rarely had to ponder this because we live in south Maui where it barely ever rains.
+We’ve rarely had to ponder this because we live in South Maui where it barely ever rains.
 Whenever it DOES rain, we usually just work.
 But recently, we had some friends staying with us from the mainland during a serious downpour.
-They we're really not happy about the lack of options when it rains here in Maui.
+They were really not happy about the lack of options when it rains here in Maui.
 It’s a good idea to keep an eye on the Maui weather report and be prepared!
 Here are our favorite Maui rainy day activities.

-We began brainstorming and came up with this list:
+We did some brain”storming” and came up with this list:

 It’s always a safe bet to get some grinds.
 Many restaurants can be found on the water and/or with great views that are sheltered from the rain.
 Some spots are better than others in the rain.
 We love the Mill House Restaurant (now Cafe OʻLei) at the Maui Tropical Plantation because you have a view of dramatic clouds weaving through the Waikapu Valley while you sit and eat (photos below).
 Up north, you’ll find Mama’s Fish House on the oceanfront.
 Down south, you’ll find Five Palms in Kihei and Ferraro’s in Wailea.
-In Maalaea, you'll enjoy views of the harbor at Buzz's Wharf.
-And on the West side you’ll find Mala Restaurant as well as many other restaurants along the water in Lahaina.
-Finally, Upcountry you can try the Kula Lodge which has views of the entire island.
+And on the West Side you’ll find Mala Restaurant as well as many other restaurants along the water in Lahaina.
+See the latest posts about dining on Maui.

 Lahaina has some awnings along Front Street, and the Shops at Wailea are all covered.
 Paia Town has some cover too.
 Get some gifts and souvenirs for your friends and family back home.
-This is the best time to do this.
+This is the best time to go shopping in Maui.

 The pools feel the same whether it’s raining or not.
-Take a swim and enjoy the hot tub afterwards.
+Take a swim and enjoy the hot tub afterward.
 When it rains, people tend to stay away from the pool so you may have it all to yourself.
 Just make sure it’s not stormy with thunder/lightning!